technoshantoms/localcon-ui/README.md

 ============
 1. Compile "npm run build"
 2. Push your build to dev branch
-3. Check test server https://devwallet.localcoin.is, if it's ok merge to live branch, push
+3. Check test server https://devwallet.localBank.is, if it's ok merge to live branch, push

 Build will be autodeployed to the server.
 Working by ssh, keep in mind proper chown&chmod.

-LocalCoin-UI
+LocalBank-UI
 =======

-This is a light wallet that connects to a LocalCoin API provided by the *witness_node* executable.
+This is a light wallet that connects to a LocalBank API provided by the *witness_node* executable.

 It *stores all keys locally* in the browser, *never exposing your keys to anyone* as it signs transactions locally before transmitting them to the API server which then broadcasts them to the blockchain network.
 The wallet is encrypted with a password of your choosing and encrypted in a browser database.

 ## Getting started

-LocalCoin-UI depends node Node.js, and version 9+ is required.
+LocalBank-UI depends node Node.js, and version 9+ is required.

 On Ubuntu and OSX, the easiest way to install Node is to use the [Node Version Manager](https://github.com/creationix/nvm).